 Our chapter "circles" extend into two distinct geographic areas.
 MDAS covers unique and varied habitats ranging from the Oak woodlands of Central County to montane on Mt.
 Diablo and a riparian piece of the Delta.
 Each habitat hosts its own species and, accordingly, over the years wintering songbirds as well as migratory waterfowl and shorebirds have appeared on our lists.
 We used to complete only a Central County count and then, about fifteen years ago, the East County count was added to reflect our diversity.
 We have the good fortune of being able to access some private, privately-managed, and off-limits public lands in our counts.
 Such access is due to the goodwill that our chapter leaders have established over the years.
 We can be proud of that!

 To find your location in a circle precisely, use the National Audubon 116th Christmas Bird Count map, enter your address, and zoom out.
-See the Dec/Jan 2016/17 Quail Newsletter for an explanation of how you may be able to use your backyard for the CBC.
+See the Dec/Jan 2016/17 Quail Newsletter, Page 8, "Holiday Citizen Science", for an explanation of how you may be able to use your backyard for the CBC.

 For further information: